RattyMyles/DockerLAMP/README.md

 ```
 echo "<html><head><\head><body><h1> Hello world!<\h1><\body><\html>" >> /root/home/docker/html/index.html
 ```
 Now run refresh your browser and you'll see the string!
 You are now ready to make websites.
-If you don't like HTML and CSS, you could always look into wordpress or Graphical user interface software to help you build sites as well.
+If you don't like HTML and CSS, you could always look into wordpress or a graphical user interface software to help you build sites as well.

 ## Instructions for Windows 10